drepper/streamdeckd/README.md

 4. Show controls for sources in scene
 6. FTB button: when pressed, blink red until pressed again
 7. Errors and updating when switching studio mode in OBS
+8.  when selected transition is cut no duration is reported

 Author: Ulrich Drepper <drepper@gmail.com>